weiping-bj/Data-Transfer-Cost-on-AWS/Networking/VPC/VPC-EN.md

 ![NAT Gateway](png/02.NAT-GW.png)

-Within 1 hour period, downloading 2GB data and uploading 1GB data, the data transfer costs are respectively calculated as follows for the two EC2 instances in the diagram when accessing third-party resources and S3 in the same region:
+Within 1 hour period, downloading 2GB data and uploading 1GB data, the data transfer costs are respectively calculated as follows for the two EC2 instances in the figure when accessing third-party resources and S3 in the same region:

 - Instance-1 is used alone:
   - Only access to 3rd Party Site: 0.045 x 1 (NAT-GW Hourly Charge) + 0.045 x (NAT-GW Data Processing Charge, 2GB+1GB) + 0.09 x 1 (Data Transfer OUT) = 0.27 $